Linalool You To Sleep

 Just looking at fields of lavender gives me a relaxing feeling almost as much as the plant itself.
 Lavender is a common flower with relaxing properties, many suggest placing lavender in your pillow to help with sleepless nights.
 The major terpene associated with this plant and its essential oil is Linalool, which can make up to 50% of the oil’s composition.
 Other common terpenes associated with this oil are myrcene and caryophyllene.
-In Cannabis, Linalool is associated with a floral aroma and a relaxing, indica feeling.
-The strain Grand Daddy Purple and Jet Fuel Cannabis derived terpenes are well known for their high linalool content.
+Linalool is associated with a floral aroma and a relaxing, indica feeling.
+The strain Grand Daddy Purple is well known for its high linalool content.

 Linalool is a terpene alcohol with two enantiomers, meaning that the same chemical structure can be represented as mirror images, much like your left and right hands.
 Each structural form interacts differently with the human olfactory sense and can have more sweet, floral notes or a woody citrusy scent.
 As with wine, the nuances in flavors and aroma are complex and depend on the whole composition of chemicals within the plant and how they interact with the equally complex human genetics.

 Now for a comedic break for those parents who could sleep if they didn’t have some crazy freakin kid keeping them up…Go The F@ck To Sleep read by Samuel L. Jackson.